-Updated for 2020!
-My North American Chocolate Easter Bunny & Egg Round-up has become so long that most people didn’t even notice I had listings for Australia, the U.K., and the rest of Europe, too!
+Updated for 2023!
+My North American Chocolate Easter Bunny & Egg Round-up became so long that most people didn’t even notice I had listings for Australia, the U.K., and the rest of Europe, too!
 So I decided to break out the European and Australian dairy-free Easter chocolate options into this dedicated post.
-And there are some delicious new options, especially for dairy-free and vegan chocolate Easter eggs.
-All total, there are OVER 25 dairy-free Easter chocolate brands to choose from!
+That was several years ago.
+Now this list has also grown to include OVER THIRTY dairy-free Easter chocolate brands, each with their own collection of vegan Easter treats!

 The Complete Dairy-Free Easter Chocolate List for Australia, UK & Europe

-The following chocolatiers offer dairy-free Easter chocolate delights, including chocolate bunnies and chocolate Easter eggs, and even some delicious carob and passover treats!
+The following chocolatiers offer dairy-free Easter chocolate delights, including chocolate bunnies and chocolate Easter eggs!
 Most are also vegan and gluten-free, and some are soy-free and nut-free.
-But please check with the companies if severe allergies are a concern.
-Some have allergen-safe processes, but others produce milk chocolate on the same lines as their dairy-free Easter chocolate goodies.
+We’ve listed these dairy-free Easter chocolate treats alphabetically by brand.

 Alpha